-The president of the WCTU had shouted in testimony before Congress that she spoke for all American women.
+The president of the WCTU had shouted before Congress that she spoke for all American women.
 That was in an effort to enhance her political power.

-Gross decided that those women who sought Repeal of National Prohibition (1920-1933) needed an effective way to voice their views.
+Gross decided that those women who sought Repeal of National Prohibition (1920-1933) needed to voice their views.
 She also wanted to help politicians realize that many women opposed Prohibition.

-The Women’s Moderation Union promoted individual responsibility and accountability for moderate alcohol consumption.
-It opposed the increasing intrusion of government into the private lives and liberties of Americans.
-Members believed that illegal behaviors should be punished but that merely drinking an alcoholic beverage should not be illegal per se.
+The WMU promoted individual responsibility and accountability for moderate drinking.
+It opposed the increasing intrusion of government into the private lives and liberties.
+Members believed that illegal behaviors should be punished.
+But they thought merely drinking alcohol shouldn’t be illegal.

 21st Amendment (brought about Repeal)

-However, the libertarian views of the Women’s Moderation Union didn’t motivate large numbers of women to join the group.
+But the libertarian views of the WMU didn’t motivate large numbers of to join the group.
 Yet Gross’ organization gave visibility to many women who opposed Prohibition.

-The Women’s Moderation Union, as did the WCTU and other groups, helped give respectability to women who participated in political action.
+The WMU, as did the WCTU and other groups, helped give voice to women who participated in political action.
 This was very important to those who opposed Prohibition.
-People could no longer assume that all women favored enforced abstinence from alcohol.
+People could no longer assume that all women favored Prohibition.

 Many people, both men and women, had welcomed Prohibition.
 They thought it would improve life.
-However, over time most people came to realize that that it was impossible to adequately enforce it.
+But over time most people came to realize that that it was impossible to enforce it well.

-A large proportion of the population had come to oppose it and many were both contemptuous of it and took pride in violating and flaunting it.
-On the other hand, there was enormous profit to be made by those who illegally produced and sold alcohol.
+A large proportion of the population had come to oppose it.
+And many were both hated it and took pride in violating and flaunting it.
+On the other hand, there was enormous profit to be made by those who illegally produced and sold illegal alcohol.
 The large profits led to widespread corruption of law enforcement and elected officials.
-And Prohibition promoted organized crime, gangsterism and violence.
-And most were entirely innocent.
+And Prohibition promoted organized crime, gangsterism, and violence.

 Repeal Sentiment Grew